sliu107/tp/docs/DeveloperGuide.md

 2. Showing timeline.
     - Test case: `timeline`

-      Expected: List all flashcards in order sorted by start/birth date.
+      Expected: Application lists all flashcards in order sorted by start/birth date.

     - Test case: `timeline 1900 2000`

-      Expected: List all flashcards from the 1900 to 2000 period in order sorted by start/birth date.
+      Expected: Application lists all flashcards from the 1900 to 2000 period in order sorted by start/birth date.

 3. Deleting a flashcard.
     - Prerequisites: List all flashcards using the `list` command and choose the index of a flashcard to delete